-Contrary to popular belief, the discharge seen in women is not of vaginal origin and is generally safe.
+Contrary to popular belief, the discharge seen in women is not of vaginal origin.

 Because the vagina does not have a gland layer.